 He is also associated, in an advisory capacity, with several international organisations including the: Indo-US CEO Forum, Indo-German Chamber of Commerce (IGCC), India-UK Financial Partnership (IUKFP), and City of London, Finance Committee.

 Parekh is known for his views supporting standardisation and transparency in the real estate sector.
 He has always been willing to share his experience to enable deep policy reform across sectors.
 His role as Special Director on the Satyam Board to revive the company in 2009, and the crucial role played by him to sustain investor confidence during the UTI crisis in the late 1990s, have been well appreciated across global corporate circles.

 He has been an active member of various high-powered Government of India Economic Groups, Advisory Committees and Task Forces across the infrastructure, housing, financial services and capital markets sectors, including heading the: High-Level Task Force on Affordable Housing, New Pension Scheme Expert Group, Investment Commission for greater FDI inflows; and has been a member of the Comptroller and Auditor General of India (C&AG)’s Audit Advisory Board.

-Deepak began his career in 1970 with Ernst and Young Management Consultancy Services in New York and worked with Grindlays Bank and Chase Manhattan Bank in Mumbai before joining HDFC in 1978 a year after its inception, as deputy general manager.
-He went on to become its chairman in 1993.
-Deepak has steered HDFC to its current position as not just the market leader in housing finance but also as a financial conglomerate with a presence in banking, asset management, life insurance, general insurance and a real estate venture fund.
+Parekh is a Chartered Accountant from the Institute of Chartered Accountants in England and Wales.
+He began his career in 1970 with Ernst and Young Management Consultancy Services in New York, and worked with Grindlays Bank and Chase Manhattan Bank in Mumbai, before joining HDFC as deputy general manager in 1978, a year after its inception.
+He went on to become its Chairman in 1993.